2011–2012 Iranian protests: 20 February

 Protests were also planned for 20 February, to mark a week since the deaths of those killed in the 14 February protests.

 The Fars News Agency released a report in the morning warning that "armed opposition groups plan to shoot at people in [the] protest rally set for Sunday afternoon."
-The agency claimed that this group was Mujahideen-e Khalq, an Iraq-based Iranian opposition group, which had entered the country for the sole purpose of attacking the protesters.
+The government prohibited foreign media outlets based in Tehran from reporting on the protests, prompting the opposition to rely on social media as an alternative means of coverage.
 Protesters began gathering in the tens of thousands throughout Iran and especially in Tehran.

 The protesters were seen occupying government buildings, such as the Islamic Republic of Iran Broadcasting building.
 However, extremely large numbers of police and plainclothes Basij militia were stationed throughout the city, even outnumbering the protesters in some of the city squares.
 Tear gas was fired and witnesses reported that security forces fired into protests and beat demonstrators with steel batons.
 In one neighborhood, Basij members reportedly took over a commercial building and dropped tear gas canisters from the roof onto protesters.
 Eyewitnesses reported that two protesters were killed by Basij paramilitaries, one each in the Vanak and Vali Asr squares.
 Police arrested a number of protesters and were seen stopping people on the streets and frisking them, along with removing people from vehicles.

 The daughter of former Iranian President Akbar Hashemi Rafsanjani, Faezeh Hashemi, was arrested for taking part in a banned rally.
 Shortly afterward, she was reportedly released.
 The Fars News Agency reported that she had been released after claiming that she was out shopping.

 There were also reports of other protester demonstrations going on in other major cities across Iran.
 However, coverage by journalists was thin because the Ministry of Intelligence and National Security had "sent a letter to foreign media offices in Tehran warning them that their bureaus would be shut down and their reporters deported if they wrote 'negative articles' surrounding the opposition protests."
 While the protests were taking place, the IRNA news agency released television reports saying that things were "completely quiet and normal."
 Furthermore, the Fars News Agency had released reports to the public saying that the 20 February protests would be especially violent, because the "opposition plans to shoot people".

 It was later reported by witnesses that demonstrations did take place in Isfahan and Shiraz, most of which were dispersed after being attacked by police and Basij militia.
 Five protesters were reportedly injured in Shiraz.